TateFoster/TateFoster/README.md

 ### Hi there 👋

-I'm Tate Foster(He/Him) I am a full stack developer just getting into the coding world.
+I'm Tate Foster(He/Him) I am a single dad now pursuing a dream of being a great full stack developer and learning as much as I can in the coding world.

 - 🔭 I’m currently working on a react native abacus application